Relax and Simplify: 5 Personal Productivity Habits That Ease the Day

 5. Learn to Say No- People routinely categorize tasks and events that are not obligations as obligations.
 They underestimate, over-promise, and often overdo.
 Determine what works for your wellness, priorities, career, and family, and politely decline invitations, commitments, and requests when it’s time to do so.

 Productivity is important for our careers, focus, energy, and confidence.
-The habits and strategies listed above represent effective ways highly-productive people address and manage their work.
+The habits and strategies listed here represent effective ways highly-productive people address and manage their work.
 While some people consider habits to be limiting, in truth habits are about ease and automaticity.
 Habits lead to routines, routines lead to systems, and systems can move us from productive to highly-productive, from success to high success.

 Previous